Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

-Text2Spreadsheet exports the text from your After Effects project to a spreadsheet where you can easily modify it with applications like Microsoft Excel, Apple Numbers or Open Office.
+Text2Spreadsheet exports the text from your After Effects project to a spreadsheet where you can easily modify it with applications like Microsoft Excel, Google Docs, Apple Numbers or Open Office.
 When you are done editing, you can apply the changes to your After Effects project in a single click.

 The spreadsheets are easy to read and also support several versions of your text.
 Perfect for translating your projects into different languages, or sending text to your client for review.

 import and export with a single click

 There's no need to rename or otherwise mark the layers that you want to export to the spreadsheet.

 The spreadsheets generated just contain the texts, with no extra information.
 This not only makes them easy to read and modify - you also don't have to worry that your translator or client will accidentally break something in your project by modifying the spreadsheet.

 modify your AE project and the spreadsheet in parallel

 While your translators are working on the spreadsheets, you're still free to modify your projects.
 No matter how much you rename layers or compositions, or move layers to other compositions - Text2Spreadsheet will always know where each text in the spreadsheet belongs.
 Even if you add more text later, it'll be easy to integrate it into your existing spreadsheets.

 handle several versions of your text